gemoc/gemoc.github.io/discovery/gemoc_3.6.1/catalog.md

             Model Behavioral Interface Language (MBILang) (Incubation)  <small>by I3S</small>
         </h3>
         <p>Allows to define the model behavioral interface that exposes a part of the internal syntax and semantics of the model.  [gemoc-studio 3.2.x]</p>
         <p>The Model Behavioral Interface Language (MBILang) allows to specify the exposed elements of the internal executable model as an homogeneous interface.
-The exposed elements can be exploited to specify the possible interactions with the model. </p>
+The exposed elements can be exploited to specify the possible interactions with the model.
-        <p><a href="">Learn more</a></p>
+                <a href="">Learn more</a></p>
         <p><small>License EPL</small></p>
         <h4>Update site</h4>
         <ul>
            <li><a href="https://glose.gitlabpages.inria.fr/model-coordination-language/updatesite/20191213/">https://glose.gitlabpages.inria.fr/model-coordination-language/updatesite/20191213/</a></li>
         </ul>
+        <h4>Compatibility</h4>
+        <p>Checked last with GEMOC version 3.2.0</p>
     </div>
     <div class="col-md-4 col-md-pull-8">
         <img class="img-responsive img-hover" src="images/MCL_MBILang-screeshot.png" alt="">